dotnet/msbuild/documentation/specs/static-graph.md

 ```

 ### Underspecified graphs
-The intention is that the project graph and the target lists for each node be exactly correct, however MSBuild is quite flexible and particular projects or project types may not adequately decribe these for the project graph.
+The intention is that the project graph and the target lists for each node be exactly correct, however MSBuild is quite flexible and particular projects or project types may not adequately describe these for the project graph.

 If a project calls into another project which either isn't represented in the graph or with a target list which isn't represented by the graph, it will fall back to classical MSBuild behavior and execute that target on the project reference just-in-time.
 This has the consequence of still requiring all project state be kept in memory in case any arbitrary project wants to execute targets on any other arbitrary project.